The infinite canvas used by this presentation doesn't play nicely with mobile devices.

 And who has the expertise to fix it now?

-TL;DR Complex System control planes will become as complex as the system they are representing
+Fact: Complex System control planes become as complex as the systems they represent.

 |